Save big (up to $1,875) on small business tools with our free membership, business.com+

 Don’t forget the power of a personal touch.

-Remember to value the “personal touch” when you’re building customer relationships.
-Make an effort to get to know your customer as a person.
-You’ll be surprised by how much you may have in common.
-Establishing personal bonds goes a long way toward building lasting relationships.
+Remember to value the “personal touch” when building customer relationships.
+Take time to understand each customer as a person, not just a client.
+You may be surprised by how much you have in common.
+Establishing personal connections goes a long way toward building lasting relationships.

-Examples of showing a personal touch include sending personalized birthday cards to customers, giving them a framed photo from an event you hosted, following up with a customer to see how satisfied they are with their purchase, and recommending similar products.
-Your efforts will be rewarded with repeat business, referrals, and satisfied, loyal customers.
+Examples of showing a personal touch include sending personalized birthday cards, sharing a framed photo from an event you hosted, following up to ensure a customer is happy with their purchase and recommending similar products.
+Your efforts will be rewarded with repeat business, referrals and loyal, satisfied customers.

 The importance of maintaining customer relationships